AndreaG5/Getting-and-cleaning-data/CodeBook.md

 ## Identifiers

--Subject: the ID of tested subject
+* Subject: the ID of tested subject
--Code: The type of activity performed when the measurements were taken
+* Code: The type of activity performed when the measurements were taken

 ## Measurement